Health Insurance Waiting Period Guide

 • Maternity cover

-Insurance companies do not pay for maternity expenses such as pre-post natal and new born expenses as soon as you buy the policy or when you are pregnant.
-Most of the health insurance companies imply a waiting period of 3-4 years, hence you can claim under maternity cover post completing this waiting period with your insurer.
-Some insurance companies offer this as an add on cover, while some make it a part of their basic health policy.
+expenses as soon as you buy the policy or when you are pregnant.
+Most of the health insurance companies imply a waiting period of 3-4 years, hence you can claim under maternity cover post on cover, while some make it a part of their basic health policy.

 • Pre-existing diseases